 Missed exams and quizzes require a medical certificate for rescheduling.
 Students who are unable to take a scheduled exam must contact the instructor by phone, email or in person in advance of the scheduled exam to make necessary arrangements for a rewrite after providing a medical certificate.
 The use of notes, computers, cell-phones and other electronic devices are not allowed in exams and quizzes.
 While students can bring beverages to an exam, do not bring crunchy and smelly lunches or snacks because they are distracting to other students.
 Students are not allowed to tape, video-record or photograph lectures without written permission from the instructor.

 Preliminary Course Outline

-Dates for topics and films may vary depending on the pace of the class, but the exam and quiz schedules remain fixed.
-Films may be substituted or deleted at the instructor's discretion.
-Please be on time and prepared for lectures and labs.
-Preparation involves completing the required readings before attending class.
+Dates for topics may vary depending on the pace of the class, but the exam and quiz schedules remain fixed.

-Week 1: January 9 Introduction to Physical Anthropology; Readings: Chapters 1
+Week 1: January 9 Introduction to Archaeology: methods, concepts Readings: Chapter 1, 2